danigrim/banking-data-challenge/README.md

 ## Instructions to run
    You must install Python3 with psycopg2, pandas and matplotlib prior to attempting to run Run python -m solver.main.py
-   Summary of answers and snapshots of data frames will be printed to console in order
+   Will be printed in console answers for part 1 (in data frames and text) To plot graphs, must run functions individually.

 ## Project Structure
   Solver - Package folder <br />
     |_ consts.py *Names of tables<br />